xastrobyte/Omega-Psi/category/commands.md

   * `setMemberRoles | setMbrRoles | setRoles <member> <role(s)...>` - Sets the roles for a member.

 ## Bot Moderator
+    *Very private stuff.
+Only bot moderators/developers can access these.*
   * `addBotModerator | addBotMod | abm <member(s)...>` - Allows you to add a bot moderator to the bot.

   * `removeBotModerator | removeBotMod | remBotMod | rbm <member(s)...>` - Allows you to remove a bot moderator from the bot.